 Until it went away; sigh… then I started writing on a site whose name I can’t remember, then it shut down and I went to another site; then it also shut down.
 The last site I tried was around the time I’d created my first blog, before creating this one, but it just wasn’t the same anymore.

 After the diary site I decided I didn’t want to put any of my personal information online anymore because I learned that others could break into the sites and learn who and where I was.
 I learned it because I did it a couple of times… accidentally of course… (cough)… Instead, I started sharing my opinion on things like politics, religion, and a lot of other things that either irked or elated me.
 It was a great way to get things off my chest, and it was a thrill to see that most of the people reading what I had to write agreed with me.

 Of course you never get full agreement from everyone, and a few people not only disagreed with me but went further than I’d have ever thought a person would go online.
 This was before today’s internet where people say a lot of vile things without a second thought… when I still thought there was mainly goodness in the world (I’m a bit more cynical these days…).

 A few of those people are the ones I “accidentally” found more information on (cough; gotta do something about this…) and contacted them on the sly… instead of outing them in public.
-Strangely enough, the people I contacted not only never commented on my posts again, but all of them left… or maybe just changed their hidden names while leaving me alone.
+Strangely enough, the people I contacted not only never commented on my posts again, but all of them left the groups I participated in… or maybe just changed their hidden names while leaving me alone.